metbosch/Arduino-Quadcopter/README.md

 The MPU-6050 board currently is the only supported gyro/accelerometer hardware and can only be connected in one specific way, due to the requirements of I2C and the fixed position of the Arduino's external interrupt pin.

-If you have any questions, feel free to contact me, however I cannot guarantee that this sketch will work for everyone.